 With up to 20,000 people a day making use of the golden sands, the wireless was put through its paces from the off.

-David Good, Beach Manager, continued:- "At Weymouth Beach in summer it's very busy.
+Kevin Good, Beach Manager, continued:- "At Weymouth Beach in summer it's very busy.
 If we're providing a hot spot that covers a radius of several hundred meters around a building, you could in theory have a lot of people connecting to the Wi-Fi at the same time, so we'd need a very fast interest connection to service all those connecting to it."

 Staples concluded:- "Working with LAN3, they've always come across as a very professional organisation, very technically minded and they know how to deliver a project on time and correctly."